 The next stage involves fusing or laminating the layers and layup steps if there are no defects.
 Prepare the inner and outer sections, then use a metal clamp to help join them.

 Use a computer-guided drill with the guidance of the Extended Gerber design to do the drilling.
 But before that, use an X-ray machine to determine the drilling spots.
 After drilling, file off the excess copper to leave the surface smooth.

 A homemade PCB drilling machine

 Plating involves joining the layers together using chemicals.
 But first, you must clean the boards thoroughly before dipping them in the chemicals.

 Next, clean the panels again before applying the solder mask, then use epoxy ink with the solder film.
-Expose the board to UV light to expose the solder mask parts to remove.
+Expose the board to UV light to remove the solder mask parts.